Brian Wilson: 1965–1966: Artistic growth and Pet Sounds

 With his bandmates frequently touring, Wilson grew socially distant from the Beach Boys.
 By late 1964, he had relocated to an apartment at 7235 Hollywood Boulevard, where he had begun cultivating a new social circle through music industry connections.
 Biographer Steven Gaines writes that this period marked Wilson's first independence from familial oversight, allowing friendships without "parental interference".
-Wilson befriended talent agent Loren Schwartz, whom he met at a Hollywood studio.
-Through Schwartz, Wilson engaged with literature on philosophy and world religions, sparking his interest in mystical topics.
-Schwartz also introduced Wilson to marijuana and hashish; his habitual use of these substances, combined with his frequent visits to Schwartz's apartment, contributed to marital tensions with his wife Marilyn.
+Wilson befriended talent agent Loren Schwartz, whom he met at a Hollywood studio and was introduced to literature on philosophy and world religions, sparking his interest in mystical topics.
 His first song composed under the influence of marijuana was "Please Let Me Wonder" (1965).

 [In 1965] I had what I consider to be a very religious experience.
 I took LSD, a full dose of LSD, and later, another time, I took a smaller dose.
 And I learned a lot of things, like patience, understanding.
 I can't teach you, or tell you what I learned from taking it.